IanSSenne/stop-and-shop/PRESENTATION.md

 # Search Feature<!-- fit -->
  - As a user I want to be able to search for an item.
 ---

-# Post Item Feature<!-- fit -->
- - As a user I want to be able to post an item that I want to sell.
----

 # Future Development<!-- fit -->